exercism/v3/languages/csharp/exercises/concept/lists/.docs/hints.md

 - [List documentation][lists-docs]: reference documentation for `List<T>`.
 - [Lists tutorial][lists-tutorial]: basic tutorial on how to work with lists.

-You have nine tasks, which will all involve dealing with lists.

 ## 1. Create a new list

 - Generic collections are instantiated like any others with the `new` operator.
 Remember to substitute any reference to the generic parameter, `T` with the type of the items in your collection.